About The Weald

 In 2017 The Weald also achieved another excellent set of A Level results: 77% of grades at A*-C, 56% at A*-B and 35% at A* and A. 17% of students achieved grades at A*, nearly twice the national average.
 Results across the ability range were again very good.

-These results place The Weald as one of the highest performing non-selective Sixth Forms in West Sussex and the South of England, and in the top 10% of schools nationally in terms of student progress.
+Our long term results place The Weald as one of the highest performing non-selective Sixth Forms in West Sussex and the South of England, and in the top 10% of schools nationally in terms of student progress.

 Central to our belief is the support of students of all abilities.
 We are keen that every student makes the progress they are capable of, irrespective of ability.
 We are keen to use the themes of creativity, innovation, student leadership and teamwork to develop students both personally and academically.